nadia-hazem/blog-js/README.md

 :heavy_check_mark: Once registered and logged in, you are redirected to a profile page.
 The user is able to modify his information without reloading the page\;
 :heavy_check_mark: A blog page with a limited number of articles with pagination.
 Pagination done with a GET parameter in the request (example: ?page=1);\
 :heavy_check_mark: A create articles page only accessible to moderators and administrators.
 Each article is linked to a category;\
-:heavy_check_mark: A page displaying the article and associated comments: The article retrieval is managed via GET parameter request (ex: ?article=1).
-This page is 			therefore a template filled with the information of the corresponding article each time;\
+:heavy_check_mark: An article page template with associated comments: Article retrieval managed via GET parameter request (ex: ?article=1);\
 :heavy_check_mark: An administration page: the admin panel allows administrators of your site to manage all users, articles, comments, categories, rights, etc;\
 :heavy_check_mark: All pages have a header and a footer containing the same links and having the same information using 'includes';\